death Midwifery, birth work, art and tarot

 Through holistic care, spiritual Support & Education

 For those stepping into the boundary of the last of their days, a Death Midwife can assist in charting unfamiliar terrain.
 Making the transition more natural, gentle, and confirming.
 For centuries death was done at home, in community.
 Death Midwifery assists in filling the gaps of care, advocacy, education, support and guidance left by how taxed our current systems are.
-Services can span from post-prognosis support and in-home holistic care through to home funeral and burial education and guidance for families, biological and chosen.
+Services can span from post-prognosis support and in-home, non- medical holistic care through to home funeral and burial education for families, biological and chosen.
 To see how a Death Midwife could help you fulfill your wishes, all you need to do is talk to one.

 Talk with me.

-I am a Death Midwife, Non-Clinical Birth Worker, Artist, and Tarot Practitioner.
-I reside on unceded Wabanaki Territory, sometimes called Lowell, Maine.
-I live off-grid, with the land, at a crossroads, in protected tree growth.
-Death, life and rebirth, are present daily, as are the generations before me.
+I am a Death Midwife, Artist, and Tarot Practitioner.
+I reside on unceded Wabanaki Territory, in Lowell, Maine, off-grid in protected tree growth.
+Death, life, and rebirth, are present daily, as are the generations before me.
+I spent the first two decades of my adult life nourishing as a Chef, as well as serving and guiding as a Non-Clinical Birth Worker.

+An Artist since youth, my mindset was that creating was a private and personal practice.
 In many cultures, before “Art” was called such, and commodified, it was made for rituals and healing.
 To benefit the community, and to be shared.
 This is a practice I bring into my Death Midwifery and grief work, as creation is a remarkable vehicle for expression.

 My approach to Tarot is intuitive, focusing on the Archetypes in the human psyche.
 Special attention is paid to the Hermetic, religious and astrological symbolism within the deck.
 My experience with Tarot started with my first deck at 14 (which I still own).
-Much later in life I learned under Tree Carr to expand upon my reading abilities, understanding and the symbolism within the deck.
+Much later in life I learned under Tree Carr to expand upon my understanding and the symbolism within the deck.

-I hold a special place in my practice and heart for those choosing MAID (Medical Aid In Dying) as a means of death with dignity.
+I hold a special place in my practice and heart for those choosing MAID (Medical Aid In Dying) as a means of Death with Dignity.
 For MAID, my travel area is greatly increased.
 I expanded beyond the comprehensive teaching included in my apprenticeship to be verified as an attendant by the American Clinicians Academy on Medical Aid in Dying.
-If you (or a dear one) are outside my area, but are choosing MAID, please feel free to schedule a consultation for hands on Death Midwifery.
+If you (or a dear one) are outside my area, but are choosing MAID, please feel free to schedule a consultation for Hands On Death Midwifery.
 I will work with you whenever possible, and attempt to refer you to another Death Worker if necessary.